Pylons/pyramid/docs/zcml/view.rst

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+``match_val``

+  The ``match_val`` value represents the presence of a value in the :term:`URL dispatch` structure added to the request named ``matchdict``.  ``matchdict`` represents the match values from the route pattern (e.g. if the route pattern has ``:foo`` in it, and the route matches, a key will exist in the matchdict named ``foo``).
+If the value does not contain a colon, the entire value will be considered to be the name of a matchdict key (e.g. ``action``).
+If the value does contain a ``:`` (colon), it will be considered a name/value pair (e.g. ``action:generate.html`` or ``action:\w+.html``).
+The right hand side following the colon should be a regular expression.

+  If the value does not contain a colon, the key specified by the name must be present in the URL dispatch matchdict for this predicate to be true; the value of the key is ignored.
+If the value does contain a colon, the name implied by the right hand must be present in the matchdict *and* the regular expression specified on the right hand side of the colon must match the value for the name in the matchdict for this predicate to be true.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.3.

 ``custom_predicates``
   This value should be a sequence of references to custom predicate callables (e.g. ``dotted.name.one dotted.name.two``, if used in